jnozzi/cocoadev.com/markdown/OtherBooks.md

 If done carefully and with discretion, passing pointers to instance variables is a practice that has a place in Cocoa programming.
 Wrapping objects that share data into a single autonomous object should be a design apprach to consider.

 ----
 If you want to learn C++, Java, Objective-C - heck, even C - this is the VERY FIRST BOOK YOU MUST GRAB.
 (Or borrow from your cousin like I do :-) ) WHY?
 It was co-authored by THE GUY WHO MADE C AND Unix: Dennis Ritchie.
 C is THE language on which C++, Objective-C, and Java were based upon (although Java was initially a replacement for C++), thus it is ESSENTIAL.
 The first edition was the book used by many programmers to learn C and build C implementations.
 This second edition covers the ANSI/ISO 1989 standard of C (Ritchie does not want to write a version for the new 1999 standard, although it has very little essential language functionality that is added on).
-Unix 2.0 and onwards was written mostly in C, and General/MacOSX was based on Mach, a Unix clone.
-In short, BUY IT NOW!!! - General/PietroGagliardi
+Unix 2.0 and onwards was written mostly in C, and MacOSX was based on Mach, a Unix clone.
+In short, BUY IT NOW!!! - PietroGagliardi

 ***Amazon Link:**